Bhavanpalanisamy-M/LARGEST-NUMBER/README.md

 SKILL ASSIGNMENT-1
+### **AIM:**

+To write and execute an Assembly Language Program (ALP) for the 8051 microcontroller to find the largest number from a given set of N numbers stored in memory, and to display the result in the Accumulator (A register).

 PROGRAM:
 Write an assembly language program in 8051 to find the largest number from a given set of N numbers stored in memory.
 Display the result in AL register.